Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: The macroscopic equation and its discretization

 for every $T>0$, where

-\end{prop} In order to show the above, we shall reduce our problem to that for solutions of elliptic equations whose mail term is linear.
-We at first note that the gradient of the surface tension is expressed by the expected value of $V'(\eta(b))$:
+\end{prop} In order to prove the above, we shall use the same argument as in Section~3.3 of \cite{N03} and reduce our problem to that for solutions of elliptic equations whose main term is linear.
+Repeating the argument in in Section~3.3 of \cite{N03}, we have the following decomposition for $\nabla\sigma$:

-where $e_i$ is the $i$-th unit vector in $\real^d$.
-For simplicity, we denote the directed bond $(e_i,0)$ simply by $e_i$ again.
-We then have the following decomposition for $\nabla\sigma$: